-This Heslington evidence can also be set beside that of another, slightly later, Bronze Age urned burial on the edge of the moraine 3km to the west,56 plus two collared urn fragments from Poppleton, on the western edge of York,57 which occupy a similar, morainal position.
+This Heslington evidence can also be set beside that of another, slightly later, Bronze Age urned burial on the edge of the moraine 3km to the west, plus two collared urn fragments from Poppleton, on the western edge of York, which occupy a similar, morainal position.
 Finally, 7km to the east of Heslington, the 30m diameter ring ditch at Kexby noted previously,58 although on the large side, could be another such barrow.
 Taken together, these imply a series of burials set up on the raised ground of the moraine.
 There is little doubt that this glacial feature facilitated movement in both Mesolithic and Neolithic periods, latterly, as claimed above, in the creation of ancestral geographies.
 From soon after 2000 BC, however, people appear to have been moving along this route with a regularity that allowed, or perhaps necessitated, its being marked with mortuary monuments.
-The use of the cremation rite would mean that the bodily remains of the deceased could be transported over long distances, to be inserted in landscape settings distant from that of their life, or their place of death.59 included a burnt flint knife as a presumed grave good: the two burials were spatially linked but socially differentiated.
+The use of the cremation rite would mean that the bodily remains of the deceased could be transported over long distances, to be inserted in landscape settings distant from that of their life, or their place of death.

+By c 1500 BC, more localised claims are apparent within the Heslington landscape (see section 8.1).
+Two contiguous burials were inserted near, but just off, the moraine, seemingly after cremation had taken place nearby.
+One, an urned burial, contained people of different ages and the second, non-urned, example included a burnt flint knife as a presumed grave good: the two burials were spatially linked but socially differentiated.
 It seems that they were not then covered by a large mound, as was surmised for their predecessors discussed above.
 Yet, they appear to have been marked on the surface in some way, thus remaining visible from a local position after interment (unless whatever feature marked their position was of considerable height, they are unlikely to have been visible to people moving along the high ground of the moraine to their north).
 The differentiation between the two burials, yet mixing of ages in one of them, is clearly significant.
 The former aspect suggests some complexity within the community making mortuary decisions at that time.
-The latter recalls, for example, the site at Stanground, Peterborough, where twelve double burials were identified, each containing the remains of at least one child, usually alongside one adult or an adolescent/adult.60 Generally, non-adults are less likely to be buried alone than adults of either sex.61 Such intentional mingling of age sets could be interpreted as emphasising intra-household relations over the commemoration of an adult 'head of household'.
+The latter recalls, for example, the site at Stanground, Peterborough, where twelve double burials were identified, each containing the remains of at least one child, usually alongside one adult or an adolescent/adult.60 Generally, non-adults are less likely to be buried alone than adults of either sex.
+Such intentional mingling of age sets could be interpreted as emphasising intra-household relations over the commemoration of an adult 'head of household'.